HCodeKeeper/ai-moderated-blog/README.md

 ## Usage
 Visit `http://localhost:8000/api/docs` to view the API documentation

-Most resources (like POST/PUT/DELETE) are protected and require authentication.
+- Most resources (like POST/PUT/DELETE) are protected and require authentication.
 To authenticate, use /auth/login, copy the access token and insert in Authorize

-Admin is created by default if using docker.
+- Admin is created by default if using docker.
 It's credentials are: ```admin@gmail.com, 1234```

-PUT / DELETE requests require the user to be either an admin or the author of the protected subject
+- PUT / DELETE requests require the user to be either an admin or the author of the protected subject

-Analytics can be run only by an admin, thus login as an admin is required
+- Analytics can be run only by an admin, thus login as an admin is required
+- You can see request schemas at the bottom of the page, they describe which fields are required and which are not.
+If the field is not required, you can simply delete it from try request or set to null.